Midsumma Carnival + T Dance FAQs

 What happens if there is severe wet weather or smoke?

 We are monitoring the Melbourne weather very carefully, and will also have professional risk assessors on the day of Midsumma Carnival who will be monitoring the weather.
 Our first priority is you and our communities at Midsumma Carnival.
 If there is severe rain or smoke on the day we will pause the activities on the stages until it is safe to resume.
-At this stage, we are aiming for minimal disruption and won't know more until Sunday 19 Jan.
-If you are concerned about wet weather or air quality you can sit this one out and keep up to date with the activities by following us on social media.
 For weather and air updates in Melbourne visit the Australian Government Bureau of Meteorology.
 Make sure you have a contingency plan, stay safe in all weather, and look after each other.

 Is food available?